Attorney for Social Security Disability Serving the Entire United States

 Social Security Disability Insurance, (SSDI) and Supplemental Security Income (SSI).
 SSDI is available to individuals who have worked and paid FICA taxes.
 The Supplemental Security Income (SSI) program is primarily for people who lack significant resources to provide for their support.
 Not surprisingly, many people who are ill and unable to work fall into the SSI category because they are unable to work due to illness or injury.

-If you have more questions about Social Security Disability find out more by visiting the following pages:
+If you have more questions about Social Security Disability your can learn more by visiting the following pages:

 - Social Security Disability Law